saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_6_transparency_orchestration_layers_v1_8.md

 Echo's pre-transformation authorization relied on Epic's native RBAC—a solid foundation that defined role-based permissions: physicians access patient records, nurses view orders, administrators have department scope.
 This RBAC baseline remains in place.
 What was missing was the contextual layer to evaluate when, where, and why.

-The limitations of RBAC alone became apparent through several scenarios that emerged during pilot testing:

-**Scenario 1: The After-Hours Access**
+**Scenario: The After-Hours Access**
 A physician accessed a celebrity patient's records at 2 AM from a home IP address.
 The access was legitimate—the physician was on-call and the patient had called with symptoms.
 But the system couldn't distinguish this legitimate emergency access from a privacy breach.
-RBAC correctly authorized the physician's access to patient records.
+RBAC correctly authorized the physician's access.
 What was missing: contextual evaluation asking "why is this physician accessing this patient at this time from this location?"

-**Scenario 2: The Bulk Query**
-A clinical researcher asked the agent to "summarize diabetes treatment patterns across our patient population."
-The query would access thousands of patient records.
-RBAC authorized the access—the researcher had appropriate credentials.
-But the query represented a fundamentally different risk profile than individual patient lookups.
-Same authorization decision, vastly different implications.

-**Scenario 3: The Cross-Department Access**
-An emergency department physician needed to review a patient's psychiatric history for suicide risk assessment.
-Epic's RBAC blocked the access—psychiatric records required mental health department credentials.
-The physician called the records department, waited 20 minutes for manual override, and eventually got the information.
-The authorization model prioritized data protection over clinical urgency.

-When Echo deployed its clinical agent in pilot testing, these gaps in contextual evaluation became immediately apparent.
-A physician asking "show me the lab results for John Smith" received immediate access.
-The same physician asking "show me all opioid prescriptions in the emergency department this month" also received immediate access—despite the second query representing a fundamentally different access pattern with different risk implications.

 The most concerning gap appeared with medication queries.
 Echo's agent could retrieve drug interaction information and suggest dosing adjustments.
-But the underlying authorization made no distinction between querying information about acetaminophen interactions and querying information about Warfarin interactions.
+But the underlying authorization made no distinction between querying acetaminophen interactions and Warfarin interactions.
 Both received identical treatment—immediate response with no escalation.

-Clinical leadership identified this as a deployment blocker.
 "We can't have an agent providing Warfarin dosing suggestions without pharmacist review," Dr. Chen stated in the Week 6 review.
 "That's not AI assistance—that's AI malpractice waiting to happen."

-The compliance team added regulatory context.
 HIPAA's "minimum necessary" principle requires limiting PHI access to what's needed for the specific purpose.
-An RBAC-only model that grants blanket access based on role doesn't satisfy minimum necessary requirements in an agent context where access patterns are automated and high-volume.
-FDA guidance on AI in healthcare emphasizes the importance of human oversight for clinical decision support systems.[14]
+An RBAC-only model doesn't satisfy this in an agent context where access is automated and high-volume.
+FDA guidance emphasizes human oversight for clinical decision support systems.[5]

 ### Echo's Implementation

 Echo deployed Layer 5 across Week 8-9 with the following architecture:

-**OPA Policy Engine:** Deployed as a Kubernetes sidecar alongside the agent service, enabling sub-millisecond policy evaluation without network latency.[1]
+**OPA Policy Engine:** Deployed as a Kubernetes sidecar alongside the agent service, enabling sub-millisecond policy evaluation without network latency.[2]

 **Policy Design:** 247 authorization rules covering:
 - Patient record access (73 rules)